dev-gaitano/obsidian/gaitanos-mind/03-permanent/Characteristics of Python.md

 4. **Extensive Library**-Python has a wide range of [[Libraries]] that can be installed, e.g. 'sqlalchemy' making the code less bulky and the process more efficient.

-5. **Dynamically Typed**-The developer doesn't have to specify a variable's type, python checks the character type and automatically assigns the appropriate variable type to it. ([[Variables]])
+5. **Dynamically Typed**-The developer doesn't have to specify a variable's type, python checks the character type and automatically assigns the appropriate variable type to it. ([[Variables (Programming)]])

 **See also**
 [[Python programming language]]